Team NC Places Three on Team USA

 Team Announces George Daniel as Head Coach

 Team NC invited George Daniel down to coach the team as a guest instructor.
-After a weekend of fantastic learning from arguably the best fly fisherman in the country, the talks of Georges’ visit echoed for weeks.
+After a weekend of fantastic learning at the Appalachian Tenkara Jam from arguably the best fly fisherman in the country, the talks of Georges’ visit echoed for weeks.

 George had just recently left a position as the coach of Team USA.
 George had stayed in contact with several team members as mentors to their fishing, and progress in the sport.
 At a team meeting several members mentioned how much we learned when George was here and how it would be “awesome if he was our head coach”.
 This got my wheels turning.
 I made a phone call and started in motion the first-of-its-kind coaching program in competitive fly fishing.